 The objective of the regression analysis was to examine relationships between sampled point characteristics and post-land reform outcomes.
 Importantly, observations made at different locations may not be independent from one another.
 For example, measurements made at locations nearby may be closer in value than measurements made at locations farther apart.
 This phenomenon, called spatial autocorrelation, is defined as the dependency found in a set of cross-sectional observations over space.
 Akin to temporal autocorrelation in time series data, a failure to accommodate this in modelling risks generating biased parameter estimates and therefore spurious inferences.
 Our data exhibited the presence of spatial autocorrelation in observations of conserved, covenant, and freehold outcomes (Moran’s I p<0.01, Geary’s C p<0.01).

 We specified separate regression equations for each of the three post-land reform outcomes, conserved, covenant, or freehold.
 In this way, the dependent variable in each regression took a binary value, with each regression identifying which factors are specific drivers of that outcome.
 When the dependent variable in regression analysis is discrete rather than continuous, as is the case here, a discrete choice modelling approach is needed to accommodate associated inherent statistical properties.
-In these circumstances, a preferred econometric approach is to apply spatial probit modelling (McMillen 1992; Arbia 2014) rather than the logit version (Arbia 2014).
-This is in part due to Anselin’s (2002) criticism that, in the logit version, the error term is analytically intractable.
+In these circumstances, we applied spatial probit modelling (McMillen 1992; Arbia 2014) rather than the logit version (Arbia 2014), in part due to Anselin’s (2002) criticism that, in the logit version, the error term is analytically intractable.

-We performed spatial probit model estimation (in R 3.5.0, R Core Team 2017) with the spprobitml routine from the McSpatial package (McMillen 2015) using the inverse of the distance matrix between sampled points of the dependent variable to describe spatial proximity.
+We performed spatial probit model estimation (in R 4.0.3, R Core Team 2020) with the spprobitml routine from the McSpatial package (McMillen 2015) using the inverse of the distance matrix between sampled points of the dependent variable to describe spatial proximity.
 Accounting for spatial dependence follows the general strategy of identifying between spatial lag or spatial error specifications as appropriately fitting the observed data.
 Spatial lag models account for direct spillovers from an outcome in one area to that in neighboring areas, while spatial error models account for spatially autocorrelated unobserved variability in an outcome.
 Our analysis found support for the spatial error specification as the preferred formulation, thus we used it in reporting.

 We ran models for 1) the full dataset of points from all leases and 2) the subset of points from leases that went through the tenure review process and had an SIV survey.
-We standardized all data to compare coefficients.
+We standardized continuous and ordinal independent variables to compare coefficients but we did not standardize binary variables.
 The correlation matrix of model variables revealed high correlations (>0.7) between elevation and other variables.
 To avoid multicollinearity concerns, we excluded elevation in regressions.
-Subsequent Variance Inflation Factors were under 2, indicating no problematic multicollinearity in the reported models.
+We also observed collinearity between the independent variables threat class and land use capability, so we developed separate models containing each variable.
+Due to the important conservation relevance of threat class, we report the models with threat class in the main manuscript and the models with land use capability in the supplementary materials.
+Variance Inflation Factors were under 2, indicating no problematic multicollinearity in the reported models.
 For the ‘tenure review with SIV’ subset, we added an independent variable to the regression models, expressing whether the point was identified as ‘ecological’ or ‘recreational’ SIV.
+We added interaction terms for threat class and ecological SIV, and threat class and recreational SIV, to examine whether SIV status had an impact on the relationship between threat class and post-land reform outcomes.
+We similarly developed interaction terms for land use capability and ecological and recreational SIV.

 RESULTS

-Privatizing the most productive and threatened, conserving the least
+Privatizing the most threatened, conserving the least